Etale cohomology of diamonds: Comparison of etale, pro- etale and v-cohomology

 \begin{definition} Let $Y$ be a small v-stack on $\Perf$. \begin{altenumerate} \item[{\rm (i)}] Assume that $Y$ is a locally spatial diamond.
 The \'etale site $Y_\et$ is the site whose objects are (locally separated) \'etale maps $Y^\prime\to Y$, with coverings given by families of jointly surjective maps. \item[{\rm (ii)}] Assume that $Y$ is a diamond.
 The quasi-pro-\'etale site $Y_\qproet$ is the site whose objects are (locally separated) quasi-pro-\'etale maps $Y^\prime\to Y$, with coverings given by families of jointly surjective maps. \item[{\rm (iii)}] The v-site $Y_v$ is the site whose objects are all maps $Y^\prime\to Y$ from small v-sheaves $Y^\prime$, with coverings given by families of jointly surjective maps. \end{altenumerate} \end{definition}

 We note that here, in all cases, surjectivity refers to surjectivity as v-stacks on $\Perf$.
 Thus, if $X$ and $\{X_i\to X\}$ are perfectoid spaces, then surjectivity means that $\{X_i\to X\}$ is a cover in the v-topology.
-Again, the topoi are algebraic.
+Again, there are variants $Y_{\qproet,\kappa}$ and $Y_{v,\kappa}$ and the same discussion as before applies; in particular, we will always restrict to small sheaves.

-\begin{proposition} The topoi $Y_\et$ resp.~$Y_\qproet$ resp.~$Y_v$ for a locally spatial diamond resp.~diamond resp.~small v-stack $Y$ are algebraic.
-If $Y$ is $0$-truncated (i.e., if $Y$ is a small v-sheaf), then an object is quasicompact resp.~quasiseparated if and only if it quasicompact resp.~quasiseparated as a small v-stack on $\Perf$. \end{proposition}
+\begin{proposition} The categories of (small) sheaves on $Y_\et$ resp.~$Y_\qproet$ resp.~$Y_v$ for a locally spatial diamond resp.~diamond resp.~small v-stack $Y$ are algebraic.
+If $Y$ is $0$-truncated (i.e., if $Y$ is a small v-sheaf), then an object is quasicompact resp.~quasiseparated if and only if it is quasicompact resp.~quasiseparated as a small v-stack on $\Perf$. \end{proposition}

 \begin{proof} Left to the reader. \end{proof}